 5. Look after yourself

 Our final tip is perhaps the most important one to remember when planning your study sessions – look after yourself.
 To study effectively, you need good energy and concentration levels to perform well.
 You can achieve this by ensuring you eat healthy, high-energy foods and drink plenty of water.
 Physical exercise is also a great way to increase focus; even small, consistent amounts working wonders for your body and mind.
-This doesn’t mean that you can’t reward yourself with a sweet treat every now and again (we love a cheeky chocolate bar from the Student Store) but try to avoid overloading on sugar, so you can stay on track and remain focused.
-These simple health tips not only improve your physical health but also your mental wellbeing.
-Ensuring that you’re rested, happy and ready when it comes to studying.
+This doesn’t mean that you can’t reward yourself with a sweet treat every now and again (we love a cheeky chocolate bar from the Broadwalk Convenience Store) but try to avoid overloading on sugar, so you can stay on track and remain focused.
+These simple health tips not only improve your physical health but also your mental wellbeing, ensuring that you’re rested, happy and ready when it comes to studying.